tickberry/alx-system_engineering-devops/0x02-shell_redirections/README.md

- 12 task a script that displays the 10 newest files in the current directory 13 task 13 a script that takes a list of words as inputs and prints only words 14 task a  script that displays lines containing the pattern root from the file
+ 12 task a script that displays the 10 newest files in the current directory 13 task 13 a script that takes a list of words as inputs and prints only words 14 task a  script that displays lines containing the pattern root from the file 15 task a script that  display the number of lines that contian the patern bin in the file /etc/passwd